wmejiapalma/PokeyPrac/README.md

 ## Documentation

 Project documents are available in the `/docs` folder for more information.
+These files were created using obsidian.md.
+Files that contain .canvas may need obsidian to open them